Beihang University: Shahe Campus

-Shah Campus with an area of 970,000 square meters with a planned construction area of 620,000 square meters mainly consists of five interconnected educational buildings, seven interconnected laboratory buildings, four student apartments and comprehensive buildings including banks, supermarkets etc., stadium, engineering training center, canteen as well as key laboratories, libraries and other partially utilized buildings.
+Shahe Campus with an area of 970,000 square meters with a planned construction area of 620,000 square meters mainly consists of five interconnected educational buildings, seven interconnected laboratory buildings, four student apartments and comprehensive buildings including banks, supermarkets etc., stadium, engineering training center, canteen as well as key laboratories, libraries and other partially utilized buildings.
 Part of it was used in September 2010 and part of it is still under construction.
-Shah Campus is further away from the city center, so it is more secluded and has a better environment.
-At present, the basic facilities of Shah Campus are complete, it is about 2 kilometers away from Shah Station and Shah Higher Education Park Station on the Beijing Metro Changping Line, the transportation is relatively convenient.
+Shahe Campus is further away from the city center, so it is more secluded and has a better environment.
+At present, the basic facilities of Shahe Campus are complete, it is about 2 kilometers away from Shahe Station and Shahe Higher Education Park Station on the Beijing Metro Changping Line, the transportation is relatively convenient.

 Xueyuan Road Campus

 This campus is located in Beijing, in the northwest corner outside the Yuandado City Wall and on the west side of Jiu'an Road.

 The whole campus is divided into three parts: the teaching area, the living area and the family area.
 The educational area is located in the northeast of the campus, east of the northern part of the middle road campus and has been established as a pedestrian area since 2003 and no vehicles pass through it, the family area is located in the west.
 The campus side occupies about a third of the campus and runs roughly along the west side of the school.
 The wall runs from south to north across the campus, with West Campus Road as the eastern boundary; The student living area is located in the north-central part of the campus, which is divided into two parts, the south and the north, which are separated by the green park (campus park) and has a total of 18 student apartments.; In the southwest corner off campus is Dayon Village Apartments, which has 1-10 and 7-17 floor buildings.
 Currently, there are four commercial office buildings around the campus belonging to Beihang University, namely Boyan Tower and Shining Tower in the northeast corner, and Zhizhen Tower and Vision Hotel in the southeast corner.
 The modern buildings of the Xueyuan Road Campus are rated as China's 20th Century Architectural Heritage.